DFKI-NLP/SMV/README.md

 for explanation in explanations:
     print(explanation)
 ```
-This will produce the same explanation like the demo but the resulting string is not formatted.
+This will produce the same explanation like the demo but the resulting string is not formatted and there will be some
+less salient findings too.
 The variable `texts` will contain the samples of the dataset you chose to explain, `searches` will contain our
-calculated values for span- and convolution search.
+calculated values for span- and convolution search (`np.array`).

 ### Manual config writing
-At the current state of this implementation, you can manipulate the parameters in a config.
+You currently have two methods of generating a config.
+The first one is manual.
 The presented example is the "toy_dev.yml".

 ```python